 Ms. Power is a corporate director and currently serves on the boards of the Bank of Nova Scotia and Teck Resources Limited.
 She previously served as a director of Kinross Gold Corporation from April 2013 to May 2019.

 Ms. Power holds a Bachelor of Commerce (Honours) degree from Memorial University and holds Chartered Professional Accountant, Chartered Accountant and Chartered Financial Analyst designations.
 She has completed executive development programs at Wharton Business School and INSEAD.

 Director since 2013, Independent

 Ms. Salomone is a corporate director.
-She currently serves on the board of directors of Herc Rentals and Intertape Polymer Group.
+She previously served as a director of Intertape Polymer Group from November 2015 to June 22, as well as Herc Rentals from July 2016 to December 2021.
 Ms. Salomone was the Senior Vice-President and Chief Operating Officer of The Babcock & Wilcox Company (B&W) (energy infrastructure) from January 2010 to June 30, 2013.
 Prior to that, she served as Manager of Business Development from 2009 to 2010 and Manager of Strategic Acquisitions from 2008 to 2009 for Babcock & Wilcox Nuclear Operations Group, Inc. From 1998 through December 2007, Ms. Salomone served as an officer of Marine Mechanical Corporation, which B&W acquired in 2007, including her term as President and Chief Executive Officer from 2001 through 2007.
 Ms. Salomone served as a trustee of the Youngstown State University Foundation from 2013 through 2019.

 Ms. Salomone previously served on the board of directors of United States Enrichment Corporation (basic materials, nuclear) from December 2011 to October 2012 and on the Naval Submarine League from 2007 to 2013.
 She was formerly a member of the Governor’s Workforce Policy Advisory Board in Ohio and the Ohio Employee Ownership Center, and served on the board of Cleveland’s Manufacturing Advocacy & Growth Network.